1. What is psychotherapy and how does it differ from talking to a friend?

 California Council on Problem Gambling

-A non-profit organization dedicated to assisting problem gamblers and their families by promoting awareness, education, research, prevention and treatment
+A non-profit organization dedicated to assisting problem gamblers and their families by promoting awareness, education, research, prevention & treatment

 Useful resources to assist informed decision making regarding insurance